Demo Exhibition Partners

 Find out how the combination of trappers, traders, and top hats changed our cultural landscape?

-The 1850s brought a "rush for gold" in Montana, but how did our own cultural landscape fare?
+The 1850s brought a "rush for gold" in Montana, but how did our own cultural landscape in the Upper Flathead fare?

 This is an account of the human-caused event that forever altered the cultures of the West.